MCP Security: Risks, Controls, and How to Monitor MCP Environments

 MCP security protects Model Context Protocol environments, AI-agent interactions, tools, and connected systems from unauthorized access, data exposure, and malicious activity.

-The Model Context Protocol (MCP) is a framework that lets AI models and AI agents work with external tools, APIs, databases, files, and services.
+The Model Context Protocol (MCP) is an open standard, introduced by Anthropic in late 2024, that lets AI models and AI agents work with external tools, APIs, databases, files, and services.
 Instead of running in isolation, AI systems use MCP to fetch information, run actions, and exchange context with the systems around them.

 This setup makes AI more useful.
 It also creates a new security problem.
 AI agents now have direct access to external systems and sensitive data through MCP.
 If those connections are not secured properly, attackers can manipulate prompts, abuse permissions, or reach confidential information through the AI workflow itself.